 Set up single sign-on with SAML

-Single sign-on (SSO) gives your organization a centralized, secure way to control access to Zapier.
+Single sign-on (SSO) is a secure way to give your team access to Zapier.
 It creates a single set of credentials to access multiple applications, like Zapier.
 SSO with Security Assertion Markup Language (SAML) uses industry-standard SAML 2.0 so you can easily integrate with any identity provider (IdP) that supports this protocol.

 You can use Single Logout (SLO) when configuring SAML SSO.
 When enabled, if you log out of your IdP, the provider will log you out of Zapier and vice versa.
 Support for SLO depends on your IdP.